-By making food tastier, more balanced and easier to prepare, we believe that we can contribute to improved eating habits and an enjoyable, healthful lifestyle.
+By making food tastier and healthier, more balanced and easier to prepare, we believe that we can inspire people to lead healthier lives.

 Nestlé’s commitment to healthier eating includes helping to address issues such as micronutrient deficiencies and improving nutritional understanding.
 For example: